 Breast cancer Chemoprevention with Tamoxifen

 The idea of designing an endocrine treatment to prevent breast cancer is not new.
 In 1936, Professor Lacassagne argued that it was necessary to find a therapy capable of preventing estrogen congestion in the breast.
-Professor Lacassagne was a visionary because at that time there wasn’t a genuine understanding about the mechanisms and actions of estrogen.
+Professor Lacassagne was a visionary.
+This was because at that time there wasn’t a genuine understanding about the mechanisms and actions of estrogen.

 The major effect of tumor suppression by Tamoxifen in cancerous rodent models

 Tamoxifen has modest effects to control or suppress breast cancers clinically established in women.
 Studies suggests the following hypothesis about the development of the malignant mammary processes:-

 … it is possible that tumors commence as Estrogen Receptors ER + breast cell clones; which during replication; give rise to daughter RE- cells.

 If estrogen is needed for these cell divisions then the use of Tamoxifen at an earlier stage in the development of these clones could have a greater impact on tumor onset.
 This result would be greater than Tamoxifen applied to suppress the growth of already established clones; composed by ER + and ER – cells.

 However, problems arose in the 1980’s.
 It was found that Tamoxifen used in healthy women; to prevent breast cancer, also increases the risk of Osteoporosis.
 In addition, it has been associated with Coronary Artery Disease.
 Furthermore, Tamoxifen stimulated the development of Endometrial Cancer in rats whose breast tumor growth was inhibited.